Fundulus dispar: Geographic Distribution

+In 2024, after decades of being presumed extirpated, an isolated population of starhead topminnows was discovered in Iowa in a slough of the Mississippi River.
+This was the first population found in Iowa since 1938.

 Diet

 The Starhead feeds on terrestrial and aquatic insects, crustaceans, mollusks and aquatic vegetation.

 Reproduction

 Mating season for the Starhead topminnow is approximately from June to August.
 During mating season, the largest recorded number of eggs laid by a single female is 33.
 Starhead topminnows have been found to not reproduce if the water temperature is below 18.4 degrees Celsius (65.3 degrees Fahrenheit) or above 29 degrees Celsius (84.2 degrees Fahrenheit).

 Starhead topminnows have been found to prefer to lay their eggs among vegetation or on the floor of the environment.
 After spawning against a substrate, among vegetation, an egg is produced, which is abandoned by both of the parents.

 Eggs are spherical and translucent at less than 24 hours post-fertilization.
 The average size is about 1.9mm in diameter.
-Eggs incubated at about 25 degrees Celsius hatch in about 9-11 days.
+Eggs incubated at about 25 degrees Celsius hatch in about 9–11 days.

 Management

 Because the Starhead topminnow spawns in aquatic vegetation, the removal of aquatic vegetation in the Fox River Chain of Lakes has had a negative impact on the topminnow population.
 Continuation of this trend is likely to result in continued declines in population size and distribution.
 It is theorized that continued residential development along shorelines in the Kankakee River area have contributed to a decline in population for the area.